The Trench Award

 Birr Festival of Music greatly appreciates the presentation of this award by the Connolly family - Brian, Noelle and Trish.

-CANTO AL SERCHIO AWARD
+CANTO AL SERCHIO PRIZE

 Awarded to a singer in the Trench Award, this is a residency at the Summer Opera Academy in Tuscany of renowned baritone Bruno Caproni and pianist Julian Evans.